 Part 1: How to easily edit MKV on Mac via Filmora Video Editor

-Fimlora Video Editor for Mac supports MKV videos editing fully.
+Fimlora Video Editor for Mac (or Filmora Video Editor for Windwos) supports MKV videos editing fully.
 You just drag and drop MKV videos for further editing.
 Filmora Video Editor offers all the basic editing features you need: trimming, splitting, merging, rotating videos.
 Besides, it provides users some great advanced features: stablizing videos, playing videos in reverse, handpicked filters, overlays, transitions, titles/text, and so on.
 Moreover, all the features are displayed in the main window, you'll find this software is easy to learn and easy to use, even for a video editing beginner.
-(And Filmora Video Editor for Windows is also available.)

 Key Features of Filmora Video Editor: